floydezus/laganoo-frontapp/README.md

 - `npm run build` - build
 - `npm run deploy` - deploy at surge.sh

-It's app for first part and it's containing in the branch "main".
+It's app for first part and it's containing in the branch "master".
 If you want to see other solutions, please change the branch.